emrepelitt/DSA210-Project/README.md

 ## Data Analysis
 The project follows a structured approach:
-1. **Data Cleaning & Preprocessing**: Handling missing values, standardizing formats, and removing irrelevant columns.
+1. **Data Cleaning & Preprocessing**:
+- **Handling Missing Values:** Missing or NULL values in the datasets will be identified and addressed.
+Numerical columns will have missing values imputed using the mean or median, and categorical variables will be imputed with the mode or removed if the data is substantially missing.

+- **Standardizing Formats:** All data will be standardized to ensure consistency.
+Numerical values (e.g., mileage, price) will be correctly formatted, and categorical variables (e.g., fuel type, transmission) will be encoded properly.

+- **Removing Irrelevant Columns:** Columns that are not relevant for car price prediction will be removed to ensure the dataset is focused on important features.

-2. **Exploratory Data Analysis (EDA)**: Visualizing relationships between variables to understand pricing trends.
+2. **Exploratory Data Analysis (EDA)**:
+- **Visualizing Relationships:** Various visualizations will be created to understand how different attributes (e.g., mileage, fuel type, engine size) influence the car price.

-3. **Machine Learning Models**: Implementing regression techniques to predict car prices.
+3. **Machine Learning Models**:
+- Regression techniques will be applied to predict car prices based on the cleaned and preprocessed dataset.

 ## Expected Findings
 - Key factors affecting price might include mileage, fuel type, and engine size.